 If you currently receive DLA and were aged 16 to 64 on 20 June 2016 you will be impacted by the introduction of PIP, even if you have an indefinite or lifetime award of DLA.

 During the assessment process you will continue to receive your DLA award until your eligibility for PIP is determined, provided you make a claim when requested to do so and fully engage with the process.

 How to claim PIP

 There are four steps to claiming PIP.

-1. You can make a PIP claim by phoning the PIP Centre:
+1. Make a PIP claim by phoning PIP Centre.

 You’ll be asked for information such as: